department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 After you enroll, you can also use your insurance provider's website to manage your plan and benefits online.

-### I signed up for the VADIP pilot program.
-Do I need to sign up again?
+### I enrolled in the VADIP pilot program.
+Do I need to enroll again?

 Yes.
 The VADIP pilot program ran from 2013 to 2017.

-If you were covered during that time, you’ll need to sign up again to be covered by the new version of the program.
-Some of the plan options and fees may have changed under the new plan.
+If you were covered during that time, you’ll need to enroll again to get new coverage.
+You should know that some of the plan options and fees may have changed.

-### What if I'm also eligible for free VA dental care?

-You don't have to sign up for VADIP, but you can if you'd like more dental coverage.
-Signing up for VA dental insurance won’t affect your ability to get free VA dental care.

-### Will I be able to keep this dental insurance throughout my life?
+### How long can I keep this dental insurance?

 At this time, we're allowed by law to continue this program until December 31, 2021.
 Please check back for more information in the future.